 On January 12, 2024, the Company effected a 1-for-25 reverse stock split of its common stock (the "Reverse Stock Split").
-The per share amounts and exercise provided in this section give retroactive effect to the Reverse Stock Split, unless otherwise indicated.
+The per share amounts and exercise prices provided in this Item 11 give retroactive effect to the Reverse Stock Split, unless otherwise indicated.